 Working with other agencies for effective victim assistance

 Acting as a liaison for officers to answer questions involving emergencies where specialized information is required for the victim's welfare and safety

-The Domestic Violence Unit investigators serve as alongside the patrol squads providing 24hrs a day coverage for domestic violence response.
+The Domestic Violence Unit investigators assists the patrol squads by providing 24hrs a day coverage for domestic violence response.
 Our commitment to the citizens and victims of domestic violence is strong, investigating all incidents of Domestic Violence.

 What is the Domestic Violence Policy of the Franklin County Sheriff's Office?